liquidctl/liquidctl/docs/nzxt-smart-device-v2.md

 Most capabilities available at the hardware level are supported, but other features offered by CAM, like noise level optimization and presets based on CPU/GPU temperatures, have not been implemented.

-## Experimental support for the HUE 2
+## Experimental support for the HUE 2 and HUE 2 Ambient kit

 This driver also has **experimental** support for the NZXT HUE 2 LED controller, which has four LED channels (but no fan speed channels).
+HUE 2 Ambient kit is a variant of HUE 2 which has two LED channels and no fan speed channels.

 ## Initialization